CreateSean/craft-starter/README.md

 - **Slider Hero** - same as standard but operates as a slider - maximum 5 slides

 There is also a basic matrix field for a content builder.
 Once I have more time I will create a longform content CKEditor field to replace the matrix content builder.

-## Claude Code Commands

-Shorthand triggers for use when prompting Claude Code:

-- **`sdu`** (Show Don't Touch) — explain and show example code but do not edit or create any files.
-Can be placed anywhere in the prompt.

-Example: `sdt how would I add pagination to the news listing?`

----

 ## Composer nuke